MatrixRonny/UnifiedStockExchange.OrmLite/README.md

 ### How to use the code

 At this stage, the code should be consumed as a git submodule.
-Building the NuGet package requires subtantial work and redesign of the build system.
+Building the NuGet package requires subtantial work and redesign of the build and configuration files.

 ### State of changes